ABC Organic Gardener Magazine latest issue magazine cover.

 All bamboos will shed considerable numbers of leaves – especially in dry seasons – as a way of reducing stress, so, keep them well away from gutters.
 Bear in mind that many bamboos also retain older, partly shrivelled leaves for a long time.
 If you’re a perfectionist you will need to stick to smaller varieties and pick the older leaves off by hand.

-Choosing Bamboos
+Choosing bamboos

 Here is a selection of bamboo species grouped by suitability for pots and courtyards, gardens, and large properties.
 See booklist and websites for more ideas.